How to use Next.js as a backend for your frontend

 Redirects

-Learn more about redirects in redirect
+Learn more about redirects in redirect and permanentRedirect

-Only one middleware file is allowed per project.
-Use config.matcher
+Only one proxy file is allowed per project.
+Use config.matcher to target specific paths.
+Learn more about proxy.

-to generate a response before the request reaches a route path.
+Use proxy to generate a response before the request reaches a route path.

-You can also proxy requests using middleware
+You can also proxy requests using proxy:

-can produce are redirects:
+Another type of response proxy can produce are redirects:

 Security